 A well-maintained used Toyota Corolla an excellent choice for you

 3 Reasons why a Corolla should be your choice.

 One of the most reliable cars in history – Although there are a few issues with the Corolla, most are covered under warranty or were corrected by Toyota in subsequent model years.
 Notwithstanding, all Corolla models are built on reliability.

 2. Top fuel economy

-It doesn’t stop running – The official ratings of the Corolla is something around 27 MPG city and 35 MPG highway, which might not sound very impressive, but owners still claim to beat the advertised figures.
+It doesn’t stop running – The official ratings of the Toyota Corolla Fuel Consumption is something around 27 MPG city and 35 MPG highway, which might not sound very impressive, but owners still claim to beat the advertised figures.
 You can use it for years and may not need to discard it, except you want to.

 3. Great value for money

 Value – Might not cost so much, but it’s worth the price and has all the features you want in a dependable car.

 Ready to buy?
 Here are tips to buy a good used Toyota Corolla in Nigeria